cloudamqp/terraform-provider-cloudamqp/website/docs/d/nodes.html.markdown

 # cloudamqp_nodes

 Use this data source to retrieve information about the node(s) created by CloudAMQP instance.
-Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
+Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.

-## Eample Usage
+## Example Usage

 ```hcl
 data "cloudamqp_nodes" "nodes" {